uberhalit/SekiroFpsUnlockAndMore/README.md

 ## Credits

+* Me_TheCat for his contribution to log stats and display them in OBS
 * Zullie the Witch#7202 for game speed and player speed modifier offsets
 * jackfuste for FOV offset and basic running speed fix
 * TyChii93#2376 for AMD and widescreen testing